-One key lesson of the past eighteen months has been that residents have shown incredible spirit and resilience with many people volunteering formally and informally to support the most vulnerable.
+One key lesson of the past eighteen months has been that our communities have shown incredible spirit and resilience with many people volunteering formally and informally to support the most vulnerable.
 That legacy will continue and the partnership will do all it can to sustain and support our community activists.

 We have a Workforce Development priority in our plan - and there is a clear link between that and our commitment to help groups to grow and develop.
-Supporting community and third sector groups is the core business of tsiMORAY, and services like the Community Support Unit in Moray Council.
-As we emerge from the current phase of Covid-19 the partnership will support groups who want to progress things by helping them access training and support to develop services or activities that meet local needs.
+Supporting community and third sector groups is the core business of tsiMORAY, and services like the Community Support Unit in the council Communities (CLD) service.
+As we emerge from the current phase of Covid the partnership will support groups who want to progress things in their community.
+This might be about engaging with the wider community about local issues and priorities and supporting groups to develop services or activities to meet those needs.

 One of the most used words of the last year has been 'resilience' - whether at an individual, community, organisational or sector level.
-There have been many examples of trusted and effective anchor organisations mobilising in Moray and a number of community councils are being supported to build on this and develop their own Community Resilience Plans over the next 18 months.
-Localities work was initiated in Buckie and New Elgin through the 2018-21 CLD Plan and the Local Outcome Improvement Plan (LOIP).
-This long term, neighbourhood approach will continue at the same time as the Communities (CLD) Service is working with community anchor organisations in Lossiemouth, Forres and Keith to support the development of community led action plans.
+Community Councils and community groups have proven to be effective and trusted community anchor organisations and a number of community councils are being supported to develop their own Community Resilience Plans.
+Partners will continue to support community councils and other community anchor organisations to produce their own resilience plans beyond the first year of the refreshed CLD Plan.